-Looking for the best way to store your bikes in the garage, so you can finally fit the car inside?
+Looking for ideas to store your bikes in the garage, so you can finally fit the car inside?

-Confused by all the garage bike rack options out there?
+- Confused by all the options out there?

 Billing itself as the world’s smallest bike rack, the Clug Bike Clip, which is the product of a Kickstarter campaign, is small enough to fit in the palm of your hand.

-This vertical bike rack mounts to the wall.
-Pull your bike upright vertically and snap your front wheel into the clip and it’s stored.
-It is a great inexpensive clip to quickly store your bike and save space.
+This vertical rack mounts to the wall.
+Pull your bike upright vertically and snap your front wheel into the clip, and it’s stored.
+It is a great inexpensive clip to store your bike and save space quickly.

 Homee Bike Hanger

 You can’t find a much cheaper option to get your bikes off the floor and neatly mounted to the wall than the Homee Bike Hanger.

 This vertical bike rack mounts to your garage wall with four wood screws.
 Steel construction gives this mount a load capacity of 66 lbs, which is more than enough to hold even the heaviest bikes while a sponge cover for the hook protects your wheel rims.